leodube/DigitalGarden/📕 Reading/Scientific Papers/In-Season Physiological and Biochemical Status of Reforestation Workers.md

 ## Discussion
 - The most pronounced finding was that blood glucose levels remained at near hypoglycemic levels throughout the day.
+- Muscle wasting in response to increased cortisol levels is well documented.
+In the current study, planters lost an average of $1.7 \pm 1.5$% of body mass over 14 days.
+Skinfold measurements indicated that approximately 15% of this loss was due to loss of fat mass, with the remainder of the loss due to loss of lean muscle mass.
+- Sports science has clearly demonstrated the benefits of increased carbohydrate intake on both the duration of and intensity sustained during endurance performance.
+These effects are particularly pronounced when carbohydrates are supplemented during exercise.
+- Recovery from prolonged exercise has been shown to be significantly improved by the provision of high glycemic-index intake in the postexercise period.